lresner/meetx/our_pedagogy.md

   - In written curriculum examples (eg. 'Jerry.dance = "true"')
   - In impromptu examples/metaphors (eg. 'Ok let's try another example of real-world functions.
 We all know Jerry is an amazing dancer.
 Jerry — can you break down the steps of the 'duggy?')
   - To cold call
     - use regular cold-calling to see if people are digesting important concepts and to encourage attentiveness.
 "So Jenny,         if I wanted to rename a file from the command line, what would I have to type?"
     - Don't use as a 'gotcha'
     - Identify disengaged (probably lost) students, and cold-call and coach them through the problem.

 *CFUs*
 Checks for understanding are a key tactic for
   1. Introducing interacitivty into a lesson
   2. Giving teacher as much 'early signaling' as possible to course correct — either academically or engagement-wise

 Examples:
   1. Thumbs
   2. Arm-barometers
   3. Think-pair-share
   4. Turn-to-partner
   5. Cold-calling
   6. Whiteboard display (count of 3)
   7. Peer Instruction
   8. Fist-to-5
   9. Timed Pair Share
   10. The ConcepTest consists of a challenging conceptual question or problem posed in multiple-choice format.
 Students turn to a partner seated nearby and they work together to reach a common answer for a given amount of time, taking turns (A talks, B listens, then B talks, A listens)

-**Avoid** “does everyone understand?  cool?  does that make sense?”
+**Avoid** “Does everyone understand?
+Cool?
+Does that make sense?”

+4. Collaborative.
+Most exercises are sturcutred to be completed in pairs or in groups.
+"Collaborative learning" is emphasized as a value.
+Guidelines are issued are to make 'everyone a student, everyone a learner.'

-4. Motivating
+5. Motivating
 topical, challenging content
 looking for and acknolwedging progress (publicly and privately)